zultron/rt_bench/README.md

 ## Running the tests

 Run the tests with the script from this project.
+Print basic usage:

+    ./run_tests.sh -h

-If the X display is running, then the basic `cyclictest` run will be repeated with a series of GPU stress tests.
+The script always runs the basic `cyclictest` first.
+If the X display is running (and no `-1` arg), the `cyclictest` run will be repeated while running a series of GPU stress tests.

-    ./run_tests.sh
+By default, the script writes output to the `tests` directory.
+Each run writes periodic data on CPU, GPU and memory into files within subdirectories named `01`, `02` etc.

+While the tests are running, run the following for a basic sanity check that `cyclictest` is running as intended.

+    ps -Lo pid,tid,class,rtprio,ni,pri,psr,pcpu,stat,comm -C cyclictest

+One copy of `cyclictest` should be running with one thread for each CPU, and with elevated `RTPRIO` 90.

 ## Apply configurations that may affect RT